AxisCommunications/acap3-examples/licensekey/README.md

 A valid license key for a registered application ID is only accessible through ACAP Service Portal, see [Online manual](https://help.axis.com/acap-3-developer-guide#acap-service-portal-for-administrators).

-Support for installing license key though device web page is available, if LICENSEPAGE is set to "axis" in **package.conf** file, by the following steps:
+Support for installing license key though device web page is available, if acapPackageConf.copyProtection.method is set to "axis" in the **manifest.json** file, by the following steps:

 *Goto your device web page above > Click on the tab **Apps** in the device GUI > Click on the installed **licensekey_handler** application > Install the license with the **Install** button in the **Activate the license** part*